DrCuis/Tutorials/100-Quick-Tour/README.md

 ![ObjectInspector](UITour/Cuis12.png)

-Selecting debug -> inspect morph gives an Object Inspector tool which allows one to see the inner structure of the morph, its "state".
+Selecting debug -> inspect morph gives an Object Inspector tool which allows one to see the inner structure of the morph, its “state”.

-One can click on a Morph's "instance variables" to see their values, and in turn "inspect" those values.
+One can click on a Morph's “instance variables” to see their values, and in turn “inspect” those values.

 ![ColoredBoxMorph-Color](UITour/Cuis13.png)

-You can also write code in the lower pane in which "self" is bound to the object clicked on in the upper left pane.
-So one can do things like changing the setting of the "color" instance variable.
+You can also write code in the lower pane in which “self” is bound to the object clicked on in the upper left pane.
+So one can do things like changing the setting of the “color” instance variable.

 ![ColoredBoxMorph-Color](UITour/Cuis14.png)